zio/zio/docs/howto/mock-services.md

 > **Note:** The `withRuntime` helper is defined in `Mock`.
 It accesses the Runtime via `ZIO.runtime` and if you're on JS platform, it will replace the executor to an unyielding one.

-A reference to this dependency is passed to _capability tags_ so it can be used to automatically build environment for composed expectations on multiple services.
+A reference to this service builder is passed to _capability tags_ so it can be used to automatically build environment for composed expectations on multiple services.

 > **Note:** for non-effectful capabilities you need to unsafely run the final effect to satisfy the required interface.
 For `ZSink` you also need to map the error into a failed sink as demonstrated above.